 1. Fencing with Olympic Coach

 Taught by Hong Kong’s first and only two-time Olympic Fencer Coach Lau Kwok Kin, this activity introduces children to the basics of foil fencing through a series of activities and games, gradually building skills into a competitive training regime.
-Coach Kin holds more than 25 years’ experience in competitive and professional coaching in the sport, and he is experienced in developing students’ physical, technical, and tactical skills, all the while instilling confidence and enjoyment.
+Fencing can benefit children on many levels, both physically and mentallythrough enhancing their confidence, social skills, discipline and concentration for classroom success.
+Coach Kin holds more than 25 years of experience in competitive and professional coaching in the sport, and he is experienced in developing students’ physical, technical, and tactical skills, all the while instilling confidence and enjoyment.